rsling/cow/README.md

-# COW Linguistc annotation tools
+# COW Linguistic annotation tools

 These are just wrappers around other tools.
 Some bash, some Python, nothing exciting.